dscribers/autosurf/README.md

-schedules | (array) schedules | An array of schedules to execute (See [below](#schedules)) pause | - | Pauses the execution ready | (function) callback | Sets the function to call when AutoSurf is ready to use restart | - | Restarts the execution from the beginning resume | - | Resumes a paused execution start | (object) config | Starts the execution
+schedules | (array) schedules | An array of schedules to execute (See [below](#schedules)) pause | - | Pauses the execution ready | (function) callback | Sets the function to call when AutoSurf is ready to use reconfigure | (object) config | Updates the configuration on the fly restart | - | Restarts the execution from the beginning resume | - | Resumes a paused execution start | (object) config | Starts the execution